FediHotel/Ubuntu-Tutorial/Cloudflare_And_SSL.md

-# Litespeed and Cloudflare setup
+# NGINX and Cloudflare setup
-In OpenLiteSpeed web server, setting up a SSL certificate for a domain is a bit tricky.
 In this article I will show how to setup Cloudflare’s free SSL certificate for a domain name.
 Before we begin, make sure that your domain is using Cloudflare’s DNS.